What is LPO?

 Conclusion:

-But the LPOs industry is still at a nascent stage in India.
-In spite of all odds, there is a lot of scope for expansion and growth.
-There would be a lot of job opportunities in this field in the coming years.
+The Indian LPO industry has moved well beyond its nascent stage and is now one of the most established and fastest-growing segments of the global legal services market.
+In spite of all odds, there is a lot of scope for further expansion and growth.
+There are a lot of job opportunities in this field right now and in the coming years.

 LPO: Making Headway in India

 LPO has been progressively growing in India.
 Many legal firms from overseas are choosing Indian legal firms for services to reduce costs.
-This has made India favorable for legal work.
+This has made India one of the most preferred destinations for legal work, accounting for nearly 59% of the global LPO market.

-• It has also provided freshly qualified law graduates to prove their worth and also earn well.
+• It has also provided freshly qualified law graduates an opportunity to prove their worth and also earn well.

-• The Indian LPO sector expects growth in a number of services namely document review, legal publishing, contract services, etc.
+• The Indian LPO sector is witnessing growth in a number of services namely document review, legal publishing, contract services, e-discovery, compliance, AI-assisted contract review, and intellectual property management.